-The trouble begins when your boyfriend’s jealousy impacts the co-parenting harmony you have worked hard to establish with your former spouse and children.
+The trouble begins when your girlfriend or boyfriend’s jealousy impacts the co-parenting harmony you have worked hard to establish with your former spouse and children.

 Imagine a situation where every step you take feels like walking on eggshells.
 It can feel like this when the person you are currently dating becomes jealous over your co-parenting arrangement with your former spouse.